eepp/delicolour/README.md

     the other controls)
   * Big colour rectangle showing your two current colours
-  * Up to four rows of 16 favorite colours at the top (number of rows and colours per rows is configurable with a command-line option)
+  * Up to four rows of 16 favorite colours at the top (number of rows and colours per rows is configurable with command-line options)
   * RGB values (0 to 255)
   * HSV values (0 to 359 for hue and 0 to 100 for saturation and value)
   * Scrollable sliders and entries (hue wraps)